BroderViktor/Orgbrain_RF-1086/README.md

 https://www.altinndigital.no/produkter/altinn-api-for-datasystem/tjenesteoversikt/skatteetaten---ar/nyheter/rf-1086-oppdatering-av-utgavekode-for-test/

-First we need to setup the user in altinn, we need to create a user, and a system, to interact with altinn.
+First we need to setup the user in altinn, need to create a user, and a system, to interact with altinn.